 - 7. Try dropping one of the maple seeds in the same way.
 How does it look when it falls?
 How similar or different are the maple seed and paper spinner flights? - 8.
-Now let's try making some changes to your paper spinners, see how their flights change, and compare to the maple seed.
-You can try adding a paperclip (or two) to the spinner, or trim the wings to a different shape.
-How else could you change the spinner?
-Describe the changes here:
+Now you can try changing your paper spinner, and see how its flight changes.
+What happens when you add a paperclip to the end?
+A second paperclip? - 9.
+What if you change the shape of the "wings?"
+Use your scissors to trim them to a different shape and see what happens.